silverstripe/cwp/docs/en/05_Releases_and_changelogs/cwp_recipe_basic_1.6.0.md

 ##### Step 3: From `getBaseStyles` to `updateBaseStyles`

-If you have overriden `getBaseStyles`, you will need to add the `updateBaseStyles` method to your `BasePageControllerExtension`.
+If you have overridden `getBaseStyles`, you will need to add the `updateBaseStyles` method to your `BasePageControllerExtension`.
 There are **two** ways this is likely to go for you depending on how you have overridden `getBaseStyles` and if you have (or have not) made use of the `parent::getBaseStyles()` method:

 ###### 1. `Page_Controller` has the method `getBaseStyles` and it makes use of `parent:: getBaseStyles()` like this: